 Important COVID-19 Note:

-Please note that proof of COVID-19 vaccination is required to attend any on-site events at The Rowe Center including the annual meeting.
-We strongly encourage members that are intersted in attending in person to register in advance and email proof of vaccination to email@example.com
+Please note that proof of COVID-19 vaccination and negative test is required to attend any on-site events at The Rowe Center including the annual meeting.
+We strongly encourage members that are intersted in attending in person to register in advance and email proof of vaccination to firstname.lastname@example.org

-You may bring your card with you to check-in, but if you forget, you will not be able to attend the meeting.
+You may bring your card and test with you to check-in, but if you forget, you will not be able to attend the meeting.

 Join us for the Annual Meeting